leninworld/GBAD2Neo4J/README.md

       a) Configuration under Source.GBAD2Neo4J is used when converting GBAD to Neo4J cypher .cql file.

-      b) Configuraion under Source.GBAD2JSON is used when converting GBAD to JSON file.
+      b) Configuration under Source.GBAD2JSON is used when converting GBAD to JSON file.

 2) We assume you have "gbad2neo4j.jar" in current directory.